 All furnishings in the house, including a remarkable collection of 19th century portraits of ancestors from Connecticut and Massachusetts, belonged to Draper-Savage.
 Among those depicted from life is Sukey Vickery, whose novel “Edith Hamilton,” published in 1803, was among the earliest examples of realistic American fiction written by a woman.
 She sat for her portrait in 1804.

-The four acres of lawns, quarter-mile of privet hedges, carefully delineated paths and flowerbeds are tended by organic methods.
-No pesticides or herbicides are used on the 40 acres of permanent pasture.
-The Cameron-Moore-Waddell Cemetery lies to the southwest of the house, with graves dating to the mid-1800s.
+The four acres of lawn, quarter-mile of privet hedges, carefully delineated paths and flowerbeds established by Draper-Savage are tended by organic methods.
+No pesticides or herbicides are used on the 40 acres of permanent pasture, a quarter of which is devoted to apiary pursuits.